antrea-io/antrea/docs/multicluster/antctl.md

 specified Namespace.
 - `antctl mc get joinconfig` command prints member cluster join parameters of the ClusterSet in a specified leader cluster Namespace.
+- `antctl mc get membertoken` (or `get membertokens`) command prints all member tokens, a specified token, or member tokens in a specified Namespace.
+The command is supported only on a leader cluster.

 Using the `json` or `yaml` antctl output format can print more information of ClusterSet, ResourceImport, and ResourceExport than using the default table